jusporrer/Kalman-TD-Model/README.md

 ## Plot the Results
 As mentioned earlier, we expect that as compared to the standard TD, the Kalman TD model predicts well the behavioural results in which the value of the stimulus X is higher than the stimuli Y as its respective second-order stimuli (i.e. A) has been extinguished.

-Therefore, after launching our simulation in the main file *run.py*, we plot the results using simple bars.
+Therefore, after launching our simulation in the main file *run.py*, we plot the results using simple bars which is saved as a pdf file.

 ```
 #launching simulation